The Government of India Act 1935

 The Government of India Act 1935 was the last pre-independence constitution of the British Raj.
 The significant aspects of the act were:

-dyarchy introduced by the Government of India Act 1919.
+It granted Indian provinces autonomy and ended the dyarchy introduced by the Government of India Act 1919.

 It provided for establishment of an All India Federation.